bromaniac/kamratposten/README.md

+# Kamratposten

-A super simple image board intended for < 10 users.
+A super simple image board and link aggregator intended for a closed group of < 10 users.

 Goals:

 - No database (data on disk)
 - Serialize data to JSON
 - No anonymous posting